 You may also be interested in

-The Department of Imaging and Radiology is comprised of a multidisciplinary team working together to provide a comprehensive array of diagnostic and therapeutic imaging services.
-We deliver the most advanced and accurate radiology imaging services in New Jersey.
+The Department of Imaging and Radiology is comprised of physicians, radiologic health professionals, nurses, administrative coordinators, schedule coordinators and secretaries who work together to provide a comprehensive array of diagnostic and therapeutic imaging services.